Is My Loved One an Alcoholic?

-If you stumble upon a bottle of alcohol hidden in unusual places, such as under the bathroom sink, in the garage, or in the laundry room behind a detergent, that could be a sign that a loved one’s drinking is probably getting out of hand.2
+If you stumble upon a bottle of alcohol hidden in an unusual place, such as under the bathroom sink, in the garage, or in the laundry room behind a detergent, this could be a sign that a loved one’s drinking is getting out of hand.2

 Financial Irresponsibility and Shady Behavior

-Alcoholics may begin to skip their duties or fail to show up at the workplace or school some days.2 They might fail to show up in the workplace or show up late because they are drunk or they are nursing a hangover.2 This behavior makes it difficult for the individual to keep a job.2 The behavior also creates conflicts in interpersonal relationships and they may resort to keeping alone and shunning all associations.2
+Alcoholics may begin to skip their duties or fail to show up at the workplace or school some days.2 They might show up late because they are drunk or nursing a hangover.2 This behavior makes it difficult for the individual to keep a job.2 The behavior also creates conflicts in interpersonal relationships and they may resort to keeping to themselves and shunning all associations.2

 Mood Swings and Being Irrational